 You must issue this command from a node that is online in the peer domain.
 To bring a peer domain online, use the startrpdomain command.
 To bring a particular node online in an existing peer domain, use the startrpnode command.
 For more information on creating and administering an RSCT peer domain, refer to the RSCT: Administration Guide.

-To remove the global volume group $\mathbf{vg1n1}$ , enter:
+To remove the global volume group vg1n1, enter: vsdelvg vg1n1 vsdnode Command

-vsdelvg vg1n1

-/opt/rsct/vsd/bin/vsdelvg
+Location /opt/rsct/vsd/bin/vsdelvg

 Commands: undefvsd, vsdatalst, vsdvg